kfoofw/ds_blog/_posts/2020-12-28-causality-confounding-and-collider-bias).markdown

 If this was violated, it will mean that for a given value of X, everybody is either treated or not treated at all.
 Within that level of X, it will be impossible to learn the causal treatment effect.

-Suppose that for some values of X, the treatment was deterministic as represented by the following example where there is no control group:
+Suppose that for some values of X, the treatment assignment was deterministic as represented by the following example where there is no control group (T = 0):

 <p align="center">
     <img src="{{site.baseurl}}/assets/img/post_13/eqn_positivity_2.png"/>
 </p>

-then we would have no observed values of Y for the control group for those values of X.
+then we would have no observed outcome values of Y for the control group for those values of X.

 ## Ignorability